For a very long time, I was thinking of writing an article when I received an email that contained an attachment having some sort of an invoice.

 If we open and check the

-decoded_powershell.txt file we can see that the code is still obfuscated and is having a bunch of numbers from where the data will be pulled out and finally joined as a string to make up a whole new string.
+decoded_powershell.txt file we can see that the code is still obfuscated and has many numbers from where the data will be pulled out and finally joined as a string to make up a whole new string.

-For de-obfuscating, this part of the code, what we can do is to follow a little trick.
-We have to identify a first open bracket by highlighting the last closing bracket and once identified remove everything before the first bracket and type
+For de-obfuscating this part of the code, what we can do is follow a little trick.
+We have to identify a first open bracket by highlighting the last closing bracket, and once identified, remove everything before the first bracket and type

-With write-host, it does not output data to the PowerShell Object flow engine in order to execute the code but instead, it writes everything to the host as we can see the output in the image below.
+With write-host, it does not output data to the PowerShell Object flow engine to execute the code instead, it writes everything to the host as we can see the output in the image below.

-Soon after passing the full code into the PowerShell and hitting enter we now have our full final decoded macro.
+Soon after passing the entire code into the PowerShell and hitting enter, we now have our complete decoded macro.
 Frankly speaking, It was really good to see the deobfuscated code.
-But still, we need further enhancements to do to make it more readable as it still looks gibberish.
+But still, we need further enhancements to make it more readable as it still looks gibberish.

-Finally, after doing some enhancements the macro looks more readable and we can now easily figure out what’s actually happening by just looking at the code.
+Finally, after doing some enhancements, the macro looks more readable and we can now quickly figure out what’s happening by just looking at the code.

 Next, the new instance of